jemo07/GFORT_TUTORIALS/Gforth_Memory_Tutorial.md

+## Working with Memory in FORTH

+In this tutorial, I'm exploring the process of manipulating memory in FORTH.
+Using a simple example, I have created a memory space, define words to examine it, add references, and more.

 ---

-## Working with Memory in FORTH

-In this tutorial, we'll explore the process of manipulating memory in FORTH.
-Using a simple example, we'll create a memory space, define words to examine it, add references, and more.

 ### 1. Creating Memory Space
 ```forth